Why is Farm Safety Important?

 Progressive Agriculture Foundation

-Since 1995, Progressive Agriculture Safety Days® have reached more than 1.5 million children and adults with life-saving safety information.
+Since 1995, the Progressive Agriculture Safety Day® Program has reached more than 1.5 million children and adults with life-saving safety information.
 Each year, the program trains hundreds of volunteers from the U.S., U.S. territories, and Canada to coordinate one-day, age-appropriate, hands-on, fun safety events for children.
 These volunteer coordinators hold between 400-425 Safety Days throughout North America reaching more than 100,000 participants and volunteers.
-See their website for the schedule and map of Minnesota events.
+Contact them for information on Minnesota programs.

 SFM Mutual Insurance